-A Memory Garden will be created on the territory adjacent to the Museum.
-It will be a place for walking and reflecting, the space that is usually needed after immersing into the difficult topic of the GULAG’s history.
+The Memory Garden is created on the territory near the Museum.
+It is a place for walking and reflecting, the space that is usually needed after the difficult topic of the GULAG’s history.

-Trees, stones, and bushes brought from places related to the GULAG’s history or planted by victims of the mass repression will represent the memorial part of the Garden.
+Trees, stones, and bushes were brought from places related to the GULAG’s history or planted by victims of the mass repression and represent the memorial part of the Garden.

 On the territory of the Museum, one can see larch trees from Magadan Oblast as well as maple, a lime tree, an oak, and a rowan tree from the former Kommunarka place of execution.
 Sergey Korolyov’s daughter planted a tree from the former places of his incarceration in Yoshkar-Ola.

 In the Garden there is a high guard tower from the former camp "Dneprovsky" in the Magadan region.